NinjaWeedle/CSRacing-Evolution/README.md

 A drag racing game written by Oxiti8 in pure TI-BASIC for the TI-84 Plus CE.

+WARNING: This game is still being worked on.
+A save file created mid-development may not work properly in the final release of the game.

 NOTE: This game is designed for the M+ revisons and/or Python Editions of the CE, and as a result it may run slowly on older models without use of a program like FASTER.
-Github: https://github.com/NinjaWeedle/CSRacing-Evolution - If there's a new version of CSRacing, you'll find it here first.
+Github: https://github.com/NinjaWeedle/CSRacing-Evolution - If there's a new version of CSRacing II Evolution, you'll find it here first.
-Cemetech topic: https://www.cemetech.net/forum/viewtopic.php?p=299757 - Check out this forum topic for the latest updates on CSRacing!
+Cemetech topic: https://www.cemetech.net/forum/viewtopic.php?p=299757 - Check out this forum topic for the latest updates on CSRacing II!
 _________________________________________________________
 Table of contents: